hamavid/hamavid/src/hannah/blog/curtains.md

 3. Sew *N* to the front down the long edges (good sides in) so you have a giant bag shape.
 Turn right side out.

 #### *MAKE THE HANGERS*
 1. Measure the height for your *M* pieces: The distance from the bottom of the top window frame to the top of the rod.
 Probably this will be about 1.5-2".
-Since these pieces get folded in half to go around the rod, double your desired height before adding the 1" for seams.
+Since these pieces get folded in half to go around the rod, double your desired height before adding the 1" (total) for seams.
 2. Figure out how many *M* pieces you need and how far apart they will be spaced.
 They should be 3" wide, and spaced around 2-4" apart.
 And you want an odd number so they are aligned with the edges of the curtain.
 I used 1 + (*x* - 3)/6, rounded whichever way gives you an odd number.
 3. See Figure C for illustration: Measure and cut your *M* pieces, fold them in half along the 7" edge, and sew down the outer edge.
 Turn them right side out so you have a series of tubes that are 3" wide.
 Iron flat such that the seam is in the middle (not along a fold).
 Fold in half perpendicularly to the seam, so that the seam is on the inside.